dr-jgsmith/Disaster-Impact-Analysis-System/REFACTORING_COMPLETE.md

 **Benefits:**
 - ✅ Clean, documented API
 - ✅ Maintains all original functionality
-- ✅ Extensible to other phenomena
+- ✅ Extensible to other events
 - ✅ Easy to test and maintain

 ---